 Confused?

-Like we mentioned before, the term “bánh mì” traditionally referred to a bread or French baguette.
-It wasn’t until the sandwich became popular around the world that a new understanding of the word was adopted.
+As we mentioned, “bánh mì” traditionally referred to a bread or French baguette.
+It wasn’t until the sandwich became famous worldwide that a new understanding of the word was adopted.

-What makes a Vietnamese Bánh Mì so special?
+What makes a Vietnamese Bánh Mì so unique?

 It’s all in the bread.

-Unlike French baguettes which are usually longer and denser in shape, Vietnamese baguettes are shorter, light and flakier.
-Cut lengthwise, the texture and overall flakiness of the crumb makes it a perfect vehicle to deliver all of the delicious ingredients that can be found in a Vietnamese Bánh Mì.
-The bread tenderly gives way to paté, then creamy mayonnaise before cuts of pork and crisp bites of pickled vegetables enter into the equation forming a perfect harmony of textures.
+Unlike French baguettes, which are usually longer and denser in shape, Vietnamese baguettes are shorter, lighter and flakier.
+Cut lengthwise, the texture and overall flakiness of the crumb make it a perfect vehicle to deliver all of the delicious ingredients found in a Vietnamese Bánh Mì.
+The bread tenderly gives way to paté, then creamy mayonnaise before cuts of pork and crisp bites of pickled vegetables enter into the equation, forming a perfect harmony of textures.

 It wouldn’t be a Bánh Mì without the bread.
-This is so true that many Vietnamese delicatessens, Ba Le Deli included, bake their own baguettes in-house.
-The proof is in the pudding, as they say, but in this case – the proof is in the bánh mì!
+This is so true that many Vietnamese delicatessens, Ba Le Deli included, bake their baguettes in-house.
+The proof is in the pudding, as they say, but in this case, it is in the bánh mì!

 Paté

 Paté is common in all Bánh Mì, and for good reason.
-The creamy and savory spread makes adds an unique flavor to the sandwich that can’t be found anywhere else.
+The creamy and savoury spread adds a unique flavour to the sandwich that can’t be found anywhere else.

-Commonly made from pig’s liver and a mixture of meat, vegetables and spices, paté is what keeps the Bánh Mì from getting too dry.
-While pre-made paté is readily available in most supermarkets, many Bánh Mì places, Ba Le Deli included, create their own blend in-house.
+Commonly made from pig’s liver and a mixture of meat, vegetables and spices, paté keeps the Bánh Mì from getting too dry.
+While pre-made paté is readily available in most supermarkets, many Bánh Mì places, Ba Le Deli included, create their blend in-house.

-This way, they can create a unique flavor and accompaniment to their sandwiches that are exclusive to that store.
+This way, they can create a unique flavour and accompaniment to their sandwiches that are exclusive to that store.

 Mayonnaise

-The substitution of mayonnaise had the dual effect of increasing the shelf-life of the sandwich as well as making it portable – allowing it to be eaten anywhere and on-the-go.
+The substitution of mayonnaise had the dual effect of increasing the sandwich’s shelf-life and making it portable – allowing it to be eaten anywhere and on the go.

 Vietnamese Cold Cuts